Introduction to Binance P2P Trading

 P2P (Peer-to-Peer) trading is also known as C2C (Customer-to-Customer) trading in some regions.
-In P2P trade, the users directly buy or sell cryptocurrencies from each other on a P2P platform, exchange, or marketplace.
+In P2P trading, the users directly buy or sell cryptocurrencies from each other on a P2P platform, exchange, or marketplace.

 A P2P platform serves as the trade facilitator by providing a platform for buyers and sellers to broadcast their offers.
 At the same time, it can ensure the safety and timely delivery of digital assets during trade execution.

-2. Are the offers I see on the P2P exchange provided by Binance?
+2. Are the offers I see on the P2P market provided by Binance?

-The offers you see on the P2P listing page are not offered by Binance.
-Binance serves as a platform to facilitate the trade, but the offers are provided by users on an individual basis.
+No, the offers you see on the P2P market are not offered by Binance.
+Binance serves as a platform to facilitate P2P trading, but the offers are provided by users on an individual basis.

 3. As a P2P trader, how am I protected?

 All online trades are protected by escrow.
 When an ad is posted, the amount of crypto for the ad is automatically reserved from the seller's Funding Wallet.
-This means that if the seller runs away with your money and does not release your crypto, our customer support can release the crypto to you from the reserved funds.
+This means that if the seller does not release your crypto, the Customer Support agents can release the crypto to you from the reserved funds.

-If you're selling, never release the fund before confirming that you have received money from the buyer.
-Beware that some payment methods buyers use are not instant and may face the risk of chargeback.
+If you're selling, never release the assets before confirming that you have received the funds from the buyer.
+Please note that some payment methods buyers use are not instant and may face the risk of chargeback.